2901 - Workforce and Succession Plan Requirements

 • Current and future competencies of key positions.

-• Methodology for assessing the pipeline’s current competencies and overall readiness.
+• Methodology for assessing the pipeline’s current competencies and overall readiness for succession to key positions.

 • Identification of current and future gaps between the pipeline’s existing competencies (supply) and the competencies needed (demand) to perform duties of key positions, and targeted strategies for addressing the pipeline’s competency gaps.

-• Process to evaluate the succession plan’s effectiveness for accomplishing planned outcomes.
+• Process and timeline to evaluate the succession management plan’s effectiveness for accomplishing planned outcomes using key performance indicators and benchmark data.

 • Current plan covering no more than a five-year span, unless otherwise strategically aligned with enterprise goals.